Description

 - Foliage stage: juvenile

-- Species origin: Europe, from Spain to Norway, but little on the Atlantic coast.
+- Origin of the species: Europe, from Spain to Norway, but little on the Atlantic coast.

 - Origin of cultivar: unknown